-Since Linus Torvalds first created Linux, which is based on the old UNIX operating system developed by AT&T in the 1950s, Linux has become very popular with average users.
+Since Linus Torvalds first created Linux, which is based on the old UNIX operating system developed by AT&T in the 1950s, it has become very popular with average users.

-For at least a decade, there has been various versions of this open-source software floating around online and off.
+For at least a decade, there have been various versions of this open-source software floating around both on and offline.
 Now, Linux has become one of the more popular operating systems, especially among users more familiar with how a computer actually works, as opposed to the average "newbie."

-For the last several years, small business has taken notice of Linux, and many IT professionals working for small business have installed Linux onto their servers, for several reasons.
+For the past several years, small businesses have increasingly taken notice of Linux, and many IT professionals working for small businesses have installed Linux onto their servers.
+They have done this for several reasons.

 First is reliability.
 Linux is far more stable than most operating systems, and lets the user do more with it, thus making the job of an IT person easier than it would be with other operating systems that are on the market.
 It's easy to see why small business has much more to lose, than a bigger business does, if a server crashes.
 A catastrophic server crash can cost a small business thousands of dollars that they don't really have.
 So, it makes sense for them to go with an operating system that's much less likely to crash a server if something goes wrong.
 That's a huge loss of data if that happens, and today data is everything in business.